myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-10-10-basic-buffer-overflow.md

 AmAA found at offset: 140
 ```

 We have a 140 offset.
-So we know that we have to pass 140 octets before to put the address of the callMeMaybe function.
+So we know that we have to pass 140 octets before putting the address of the callMeMaybe function.

 The callMeMaybe address is :